 Please see our E-Mail address on the Schedule page.

-New Members wanted.
-Both LaBaJa and the Edmonton N-Scalers are always on the lookout for new members.
-If you have an interest in joining either layout, please contact us using the contact information on the Schedule page or use the e-mail button at the left.
+LaBaJa and the Edmonton N-Scalers are always on the lookout for new members.
+If you have an interest in joining either layout, please email us the filled out application form or contact us using the contact information on the Schedule page or the e-mail button at the left.

 Edmonton Society of Model Railroad Engineers